How Your Medical Devices Can Tell You When They’re About To Expire

 There’s a better way: medical device automation

 Most hospital employees have witnessed or heard of a patient safety issue from poor inventory controls.
-Systems such as iRISupply have been introduced in recent years to help clinical staff manage expirations of their medical devices using RFID technology.
+Hospital supply chain automation software such as iRISupply has been introduced in recent years to help clinical staff manage expirations of their medical devices using RFID technology.
 This Internet of Things (IOT) approach reduces the amount of time needed to manage medical devices, and increases the operational efficiency of your department.

 RFID technology allows hospitals to track expiration of medical devices at the item level.
 Alternative technologies like bar-code and push-button dispensers fail in this area because they can’t track expiration down to the item level without the additional manual entry of the expiration date at the point of use.
 This burdensome step is often skipped, meaning that expiration levels are not kept up-to-date and accurately tracked – and the busier the area, the less likely staff will be to complete this manual step.